pscohn/sqld/README.md

 ### `if` statements

-Any expression can be surrounded with an if statement, which uses the same SQL syntaxes but only has access to the data in the template itself.
+Any expression can be surrounded with an if statement, which uses the same SQL syntax but only has access to the data in the template itself.

 ```sql